Days of the Bagnold Summer (2020)

 Starring: Monica Dolan, Earl Cave, Elliot Speller-Gilliot, Tamsin Greig, Rob Brydon, Tim Key & Alice Lowe.

-This film focuses on the story between a teenager who loves heavy-metal music and a mother who, like any loving mother, just wants the best for her son Daniel (Earl Cave) and does her best to help him as best she can, regardless of the obvious distance which continues to grow between the both of them.
+This film focuses on the story between a teenager who loves heavy-metal music and a mother who, like any loving mother, just wants the best for her son Daniel (Earl Cave) and does her best to help him as best she can, regardless of the apparent distance which continues to grow between both of them.

 Upon handing a CV into a store he visits, Daniel finds an advert requesting a singer for a ban, but when he acts to call the number he backs down at the last minute, where the same thing happens when he visits the address on Hornchurch Drive resulting in Daniel going as far as listening to the music being rehearsed through the door.